 Drops and spillage are still common but reduce by this period of development, and this is the age to learn to eat by imitating.
 The concept of healthy eating habits should be introduced at this age and parents just need to “walk the talk”, when it comes to the feeding of children beyond this age.

 Food habits are highly influenced by family practices and so following a routine by including all food groups in the diet is ideal.
 This is also the age group when children copy eating habits from the elders.

-Control over junk eating and excessive eating also needs to be taken care of by this time.
-Additionally, repetition of the menu is found to be impacting the appetite of children in India.
+Control over junk eating and excessive eating also need to be taken care of by this time.
+Additionally, the repetition of the menu is found to be impacting the appetite of children in India.
 Check your menu and stop making anything special for your child by this age.
 They should eat what you eat.
 Hence, as responsible parents, we must incorporate nutrition and fitness in our daily schedules.

 So, beyond this age of your child, just eat what you want your child to eat!
 Do what you want your child to follow!
 At KLAY, we encourage healthy family habits like eating at least one meal together as a family, to ensure children get the best of nutrition and learning.